-Cornerstone, the second single to be taken from Arctic Monkeys' Humbug album, is 9 years old today.
+Cornerstone was the second single to be taken from Arctic Monkeys' Humbug album.

-Released on 16 November 2009 and made available in vinyl at Oxfam stores, the 3:20 long track tells a story of love lost and the desire to re-live the past.
+Released on 16 November 2009 and made available in vinyl at Oxfam stores, the song tells a story of love lost and the desire to re-live the past.
 The video, directed by The IT Crowd actor Richard Ayoyade, is simplicity itself: Alex Turner is alone in a white room, wearing a very retro pair of headphones and singing the words into a microphone.

 With their Josh Homme-produced Humbug album packing a serious punch, Alex Turner sought to bring something different to the record... and boy did he deliver.